javascript-tutorial/en.javascript.info/2-ui/5-data-storage/01-cookie/article.md

 It's a safety restriction, to allow us to store sensitive data in cookies.

-For subdomains like `forum.site.com` that's possible.
-If we'd like a subdomain to access the cookie, we should set the `domain` to it.
-Or, much more common that we'd like any subdomain `*.site.com` to access the cookie, then we should set `domain=site.com`:
+...But if we'd like to grant access to subdomains like `forum.site.com`, that's possible.
+We  should explicitly set `domain` option to the root domain: `domain=site.com`:

 ```js
 // at site.com, make the cookie accessible on any subdomain: